happypeter/LGCB/book/bash_perm.md

 <div class="slide">
   <img src="/LGCB-assets/bash/perm_2.png" />
 </div>
-Linux is a _multiuser_ operating system, meaning more than one users can use the same machine at the same time.
+Linux is a _multi-user_ operating system, meaning more than one users can use the same machine at the same time.
 To a specific file, the system will assign one user as its _owner_, and one group of one or more users to behave as its "owner group", simply called _group_ in tech term.
 Then the rest of the users